mandiant/GoReSym/README.md

 The `moduledata` table used to extract types doesn't exist prior to Go 1.5, so this library will never support extracting types from very old Go versions.

 This library current handles the `pclntab` layouts pre 1.2, 1.2, 1.16, 1.18, and 1.20.
-Note that the pclntab version is always <= the Go runtime version (ex: Go runtime 1.19 uses the 1.18 pclntab layout), we aim to _always support the latest runtime versions_, including Go 1.24.
+Note that the pclntab version is always <= the Go runtime version (ex: Go runtime 1.19 uses the 1.18 pclntab layout), we aim to _always support the latest runtime versions_.

 # Contributions
 Much of the source code from GoReSym is copied from the upstream Go compiler source directory  `/internal`.
 To make this work, we've had to massage the source a bit.
 If you want to contribute to GoReSym, read on so we can explain this import process.